Zartoooo/Lua-Packer/README.md

 # Lua-Packer
-a simple python script to pack you lua project into a sigle file
+a simple python script to pack your lua project into a single file

 Really Bad